Jordan Lay

+Early life

 Lay was born in Samoa, but moved to New Zealand with his parents at age 3 and went to school in Auckland.

-Playing career
+Club career

 In December 2017 Lay joined Pro14 side Edinburgh Rugby for the remainder of the season after a 2017 ITM Cup campaign with Bay of Plenty.
 A request to add Lay to Edinburgh's European Challenge Cup squad in January 2018 was declined.

+International career

 On 23 August 2019, he was named in Samoa's 34-man training squad for the 2019 Rugby World Cup, before being named in the final 31 on 31 August.